SQE Exemptions: Overview

 Do I have to switch to SQE from QLTS?

-The Qualified Lawyers Transfer Scheme (QLTS) is the former route for foreign-qualified lawyers to qualify as solicitors in England and Wales.
+The Qualified Lawyers Transfer Scheme (QLTS) was the previous route for foreign-qualified lawyers to qualify as solicitors in England and Wales.
 For candidates following this route and wishing to switch to the SQE route, it is important to note that any QLTS exemptions that had been granted previously do not automatically transfer to the SQE.
+Candidates must submit a new SQE exemption application through the SRA.

 SQE exemption for barristers